OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-13.md

 ## Proverbs 13:12

-Hope deferred makes the heart sick, but a desire fulfilled is a tree of life.
+Delayed hope can weigh heavily on the heart, but when a desire is fulfilled, it is like a tree of life.

 ## Proverbs 13:13